Metrics can take 10 - 15 minutes to update after our servers have received an event.

 - Pause/Resume: Pauses an active message, or Resumes a paused message.

 - Duplicate: Creates a copy of the message and opens it for editing.
 You must complete the composer steps in order to send the new message.

-Journey: The header displays the message name and creation date, time, and time zone, as well as the journey status and Automation LimitsLimits that cap the number of automated messages a device can receive within a time interval, helping prevent you from over-notifying your audience, e.g., a maximum of 4 messages every 10 hours.
-Each automation and each message in a journey counts toward your automation limit.
+Journey: The header displays the message name and creation date, time, and time zone, as well as the journey status and Automation LimitsLimits that cap the number of automated messages a named user can receive within a time frame, preventing you from over-messaging your audience.
+Each automation and message in a journey counts toward the automation limit.
 Automation limits are set at the project level. status.
 Click to edit your project’s automation limits.
 There are no message management options in the header; go to the journey manager screen to make changes to the journey or its messages.

 In-App Automation: The header displays the message name and creation date, time, and time zone, as well as its status.
 Options:

 Stop: Changes the status of an Active message to Canceled.
 This is effectively the same as specifying an end date, immediately applying an end date of “now.”
 Active messages can be canceled at any time.